Experimental realization of the Peregrine soliton in repulsive two-component Bose-Einstein condensates: Abstract

 \section{Abstract}

-We experimentally realize the Peregrine soliton in a highly particle-imbalanced two-component repulsive Bose-Einstein condensate (BEC) in the immiscible regime.
+We experimentally realize the Peregrine soliton in a highly particle-imbalanced two-component repulsive Bose-Einstein condensate in the immiscible regime.
 The effective focusing dynamics and resulting modulational instability of the minority component provide the opportunity to dynamically create a Peregrine soliton with the aid of an attractive potential well that seeds the initial dynamics.
 The Peregrine soliton formation is highly reproducible, and our experiments allow us to separately monitor the minority and majority components, and to compare with the single component dynamics in the absence or presence of the well with varying depths.
 We showcase the centrality of each of the ingredients leveraged herein.
-Numerical corroborations and a theoretical basis for our findings are provided through 3D simulations emulating the experimental setting and through a 1D analysis further exploring its evolution dynamics.
+Numerical corroborations and a theoretical basis for our findings are provided through three-dimensional simulations emulating the experimental setting and via a one-dimensional analysis further exploring its evolution dynamics.

-\paragraph*{\bf Introduction.} The fascination with rogue or freak waves has a time-honored history that can be argued to artistically go all the way to Hokusai's famous drawing of ``The Great Wave off Kanagawa''.
-Even in a quantitative form, for over half a century and since the early observations~\cite{Draper1966}, the term ``rogue wave'' has been used for waves of elevation several times bigger than the average sea-state.
+\paragraph*{\bf Introduction.} The fascination with rogue or freak waves has a time-honored history that can be argued to artistically go all the way back to Hokusai's famous drawing of ``The Great Wave off Kanagawa''.
+In a more quantitative form, for over half a century and since the early observations~\cite{Draper1966}, the term ``rogue wave'' has been used for waves of elevation several times bigger than the average sea state.
 Further, and more well-documented occurrences of rogue waves have arisen in recent years and, in particular, since the notable observation of the so-called Draupner wave~\cite{Kharif2009}.